bobquest33/PyChannel/README.md

 the `[boards]` section defines the site's boards in the format `[SHORT]: [NAME]` where SHORT defines the url, and NAME shows up on the board's home page. the `[site]` section is also important as it contains paths that are used by the application.

+Other options specific to a certain board can also be set by making a new section `[BOARD:options]` where BOARD is the SHORT as defined in the `[boards]` section.

 #### Setting up the first admin: